 Fault Lines in Indian Politics

-This working group brings together researchers and journalists to explore federalism in the world’s largest democracy.
+This working group brought together researchers and journalists to explore federalism in the world’s largest democracy.
 Cooperation between India’s states and its federal government will be crucial to mounting an effective response to rising challenges to Indian democratic institutions, and to addressing core concerns about the country’s governance.
-This working group seeks to identify and propose to policymakers and legislators means of strengthening institutional mechanisms and platforms for resolving disputes between state and federal government while also exploring the stakes of these disputes.
+This working group identified and proposed to policymakers and legislators means of strengthening institutional mechanisms and platforms for resolving disputes between state and federal government while also exploring the stakes of these disputes.
+The group’s launch meeting was in October 2019 and considered the fate of India’s constitutional democracy.

 Strategic Foresight and Collaboration Between the U.S. and Europe

-This initiative emerged from a joint commitment by Klaus Welle, Secretary General of the European Parliament, and Columbia University President Lee C. Bollinger to deepen ties between Columbia University and the European Union, and seeks to assess how these challenges are shaping the agenda for policymakers on both sides of the Atlantic over the coming decade.
+This initiative emerged from a joint commitment by Klaus Welle, Secretary General of the European Parliament, and Columbia University President Lee C. Bollinger to deepen ties between Columbia University and the European Union.
+It assessed how these challenges are shaping the agenda for policymakers on both sides of the Atlantic over the coming decade.
+An initial meeting was held in February 2019.
+A second meeting, held in January 2021, brought Columbia faculty together with senior EU officials to explore pathways to a sustainable recovery from the COVID-19 pandemic, with a focus on public health, democratic renewal, climate change and economic inequality.